 Around the world people are having fewer children, often just one or two, and investing more in each child.

-That means more for each child, more time for parents, and more to share with others.
+That means more for each child, more time for parents, more to share with others, and more of a role for each of us in the public affairs that control our lives.
 It means more nature, stronger communities, and a safer, sustainable, and better future.

 At today’s crossroads less is more, for all of us.
 Let’s keep moving in the right direction.